-however, made an attempt to estimate the magnitudes of erosional exhumation that occurred during extended periods of emergence and/or uplift.
-The gross timing of depositional and erosional episodes of all three areas were generally similar, but differences in the original depositional thicknesses, chronologies, and magnitudes of post-depositional erosion, and resulting preserved thicknesses illustrate the influence of differential vertical crustal movements on the Phanerozoic stratigraphy of this region.
+The Phanerozoic burial histories of three different portions of the Forest City Basin-Nemaha Uplift region are depicted in text figure 3.
+These subsidence curves were constructed by following the general guidelines discussed by Siever (1983), although no attempt was made to estimate the rates or magnitudes of compactional thinning during the accumulation of the strata.
+We have, however, made an attempt to estimate the magnitudes of erosional exhumation that occurred during extended periods of emergence and/or uplift.
+The gross timing of depositional and erosional episodes of all three areas were generally similar, but differences in the original depositional thicknesses, chronologies and magnitudes of post-depositional erosion, and resulting preserved thicknesses illustrate the influence of differential vertical crustal movements on the Phanerozoic stratigraphy of this region.

-The Forest City Basin was a relatively short-lived asymmetric fault-bounded sedimentary basin that subsided in synchrony with the ascension of the Nemaha Uplift along the mutually bounding Humboldt Fault Zone during Absaroka Sequence deposition (Fig. 3, A and B).
+The Forest City Basin was a relatively short-lived asymmetric fault-bounded sedimentary basin that subsided in synchrony with the ascension of the Nemaha Uplift along the mutually bounding Humboldt Fault Zone during Absaroka Sequence deposition (text fig. 3, A and B).
 Earlier and subsequent Phanerozoic sedimentation in the area occurred in short-lived depositional basins whose structural geometries were strikingly dissimilar.
 The resulting superimposition of several discordant structural, depositional, and erosional patterns in the area obviates simple classification of Phanerozoic structural elements in the central midcontinent.
-Figure 3 shows that the center of the Forest City Basin (Fig. 3, A; Absaroka Sequence), the crest of the Nemaha Uplift (Fig. 3, B; Tippecanoe Sequence, North Kansas Basin), and the eastern margin of the Forest City Basin in central Iowa (Fig. 3, C; Sauk Sequence; Kaskaskia Sequence, Iowa Basin) each have been the locus of maximum subsidence during different Paleozoic intervals.
-Subsequent Mesozoic and Cenozoic sedimentation in the region was controlled by tectonic and depositional regimes, which were grossly dissimilar to the preceding Paleozoic history.
+Text figure 3 shows that the center of the Forest City Basin (text fig. 3, A; Absaroka Sequence), the crest of the Nemaha Uplift (text fig. 3, B; Tippecanoe Sequence, North Kansas Basin), and the eastern margin of the Forest City Basin in central Iowa (text fig. 3, C; Sauk Sequence; Kaskaskia Sequence, Iowa Basin) each have been the locus of maximum subsidence during different Paleozoic intervals.
+Subsequent Mesozoic and Cenozoic sedimentation in the region was controlled by tectonic and depositional regimes which were grossly dissimilar to the preceding Paleozoic history.

 Paleogeographic syntheses of various Phanerozoic intervals in North America indicate that intraplate tectonism can be grossly correlated with episodes of orogenesis along the continental margins.
-High-angle faulting along the Humboldt Fault Zone apparently was contemporaneous with high-angle block-faulting in the ancestral Rockies of the western Cordillera, and has been related to collisional tectonics in the Ouachita-Marathon thrust belt (Kluth and Coney, 1981).
-Likewise, the development of the north-south-trending Mesozoic interior basins of North America have been placed in a larger plate tectonic context (Brenner, 1983; Weimer, 1983).
-Bevelling of Cretaceous rocks by Cenozoic strata along the Chadron Arch and the western flank of the Nemaha Uplift indicates tectonic activity that was roughly contemporaneous with the development of similarly oriented, but larger-scale Laramide uplifts to the west.
-These regional relationships indicate that potential exists for integrating the Pennsylvanian-Cenozoic history of the central midcontinent region into a larger, continent-wide tectonic synthesis.
+High angle faulting along the Humboldt

+Fault Zone apparently was contemporaneous with high angle block-faulting in the Ancestral Rockies of the western Cordillera, and has been related to collisional tectonics in the Ouachita-Marathon thrust belt (Kluth and Coney, 1981).
+Likewise, the development of the north-south trending Mesozoic foreland basins of North America have been placed in a larger plate tectonic context (Brenner, 1983; Weimer, 1983).
+Bevelling of Cretaceous rocks by Cenozoic strata along the Chadron Arch and the western flank of the Nemaha Uplift indicates tectonic activity that was roughly contemporaneous with the development of similarly-oriented, but larger-scale Laramide uplifts to the west.
+These regional relationships indicate that potential exists for integrating the Pennsylvanian-Cenozoic history of the central midcontinent region into a larger continent-wide tectonic synthesis.
 The relationships between earlier Paleozoic structural patterns in the central midcontinent and coeval crustal deformation along the continental margins are more obscure, however.